 Zareh was born in Fargo, North Dakota into a family of musicians and grew up in Tehran, London, Frankfurt, Paris and New York.
 At the age of four he switched plans from becoming an astronaut to making movies after watching the Hammer horror classic "The Brides of Dracula" on TV in Iran.
 Following his graduation from NYU film school he began his directing career amidst the ruins of the USSR, drawn to stories set in the aftermath of genocide and dictatorship.

-Over the years he’s pursued his interests in ancient and esoteric cultures, lost histories, and the lives of the forgotten and dispossessed through short and long-form films.
-His acclaimed documentary Enemy of the People, an oral history of the Stalin purges based on over 200 interviews, was broadcast on PBS and recommended by National Geographic as one of the three most important movies about Armenia, along with Sergei Parajanov’s The Color of Pomegranates and Atom Egoyan’s Ararat.
+Over the years he’s pursued his obsessions with esotericism, ancient life-ways and forgotten histories through short and long-form films.
+His acclaimed "Enemy of the People", about life during the Stalin purges, was broadcast on PBS and recommended by National Geographic as one of the three most important movies about Armenia, along with Sergei Parajanov’s "The Color of Pomegranates" and Atom Egoyan’s "Ararat."